rocallahan/blog/_posts/2024-03-06-real-time-settlers.md

 The gist is very simple.
 Nothing changes during the setup phase.
 After the setup phase it is always everyone's turn.
-You can trade (with the bank or other players), build freely, use progress cards and activate and use knights at any time (but you still can't use a knight after you activated it in the same turn).
+You can trade (with the bank or other players), build, use progress cards and activate and use knights at any time (but you still can't use a knight after you activated it in the same turn).
 Every 30 seconds the app rolls the dice to start a new turn and everyone takes whatever resources, commodities and progress cards they are entitled to.